kiirsti/ggplot_adventcalendaR/README.md

 # ggplot_adventcalendaR
 25-day advent calendaR providing an introduction to ggplot2!

-<h1 style="color: #eb0e04A;"> Here it is!
+Here it is!
 A 25-day ggplot advent calendaR, a follow-up to the <a href="https://kiirstio.wixsite.com/kowen/post/the-25-days-of-christmas-an-r-advent-calendar" >R advent calendaR </a> that teaches the very basics in R.

 I know there are so so so many topics I did not cover in this calendaR.
 I wanted to give you a basic intro to ggplot so I've tried to do so by covering a lot of material using a few examples per day to show the power, versatility, and structure of ggplot2.
 You may notice that I didn't cover anything related to maps or spatial R. My next goal is a spatial R calendaR (: